AkhilSharma90/Armur-Tutorials/content/docs/nikto/_index.md

 ---
 title: "Nikto"
-description: "Learn more about Nikto"
+description: "Learn how to use Nikto for web server scanning and vulnerability detection."
 icon: "code"
 draft: false
 ---